1.10 Neumann Architecture

 - in a USB, bits go by

-- Still USB is fast, bc of a high, fast cadency ⬆️
+one by one - Still USB is fast, bc of a high, fast cadency ⬆️

 - cadency: speed of communication